 - Globally-oriented industry: 87% of Canadian clean-tech companies are exporters.
 Due to its global nature, the Canadian clean-tech sector in particular stands to gain under CETA.

-How will CETA benefit Canadian clean-tech exporters?
+How does CETA benefit Canadian clean-tech exporters?

-- Canadian clean-tech companies will also benefit from improved labour mobility provisions, expanded access to EU government procurement opportunities, and the eligibility to test products for European conformity in Canadian facilities.
+- Canadian clean-tech companies also benefit from improved labour mobility provisions, expanded access to EU government procurement opportunities, and the eligibility to test products for European conformity in Canadian facilities.

 |Electronic control equipment used in photovoltaic systems and wind turbines||2.1%||0%|